 Do lawn mower blades need to be timed?

-A single bladed mower will not need to be timed.
-A twin blade walk behind mower like a Toro or some lawn tractors will need blade timing.
+A single-bladed mower will not need to be timed.
+A twin-blade walk behind mowers like a Toro or some lawn tractors will need blade timing.
 The purpose of the timed blades is so the blades can overlap.

 What causes a lawn mower to cut uneven?

-There may be several reasons why your mower is cutting unevenly, here’s some of the more common reasons:
+There may be several reasons why your mower is cutting unevenly, here are some of the more common reasons:

 - Deck wheels are set to different heights (Walk behind mower)